-Acquired Traits Inherited Traits Acquired traits are developed by an individual during his/her lifetime.
-Inherited traits are distinguishing qualities or characteristics present in an individual since birth.
-They are a result of changes in non- reproductive tissues (somatic cells).
+Acquired Traits Inherited Traits an individual during his/her Inherited traits are distinguishing qualities or characteristics present in an individual since birth.
+They are a result of changes in non-reproductive tissues (somatic cells).
 They are a result of changes in DNA.
 They cannot be passed on to the germ cells or progeny.
 They are transmitted to the progeny.